 Reduce the amount of waste you produce

-The best way to reduce the amount of waste going into landfill sites is to cut down on the waste we all produce in the first place.
-You can have a bit of an impact by doing just a little:
+The best way to reduce the waste going into landfill sites is to cut down on the waste we all produce in the first place.
+You can do your bit by taking a few simple actions.

 Reduce unwanted mail

 It’s estimated every household receives up to 18 items of unwanted mail every week.
 Find out how to reduce the amount of unwanted mail you receive.
 The Zero Waste Scotland website gives you 5 top ways to reduce unwanted mail.